 The area outside the Arena had been set up to serve the pre-concert crowds.
 There was an ANiUTA booth with a can badge gacha (¥500 for one random badge, some signed).
 There were five separate merch sale booths—one for Anisama merch, one for individual artists’ merch, one each for the companies Bushiroad and Good Smile Company, and a CD/DVD/Blu-ray booth.
 Artist goods sold varied by the day, depending on which artists were performing.
 For the Anisama and artist merch booths in particular, the lines were… long.
 I had planned to buy some more merch on location, but abandoned the idea in order to have time to watch the side program.

 The side program, held on a small stage opposite the venue, is an attraction in its own right, running from 10 in the morning to 14 (2 pm), the time the venue opens its doors.
 That’s something not every event has.
 On Day 1, the side program was kicked off with a mini-live by the voice actress music unit Kleissis.
 The rest of the time was allocated to “Karaoke DAM Stage,” though even that started with a DJ part before the actual karaoke.
 The karaoke featured both ordinary people who had been chosen to sing here by the organizers based on karaoke videos submitted by them, and anison artists and voice actors.
 It was fun to follow, and the audience really got into these karaoke performances as well, doing calls and clapping.
 There was some Wake Up, Girls, some Love Live, there was Don’t say lazy, et cetera.
-The artist karaoke even had the successor unit to Wake Up, Girls, named Run, Girls, Run.
+The artist karaoke even saw the successor unit to Wake Up, Girls, named Run, Girls, Run, performing.

 Of course, I had to eat something before the concert, and there was an Anisama food court on location.
 The food on offer was normal, not based on anime in any way.
 I got myself a bowl of mazesoba, after which I went back to watching the side program.

 When that finished, I did some final preparations before entering the venue.
 There were stairs down to an underground mall area, with toilets that were getting a bit more crowded but that were still very reasonable.
-Using the toilet is definitely a thing to approach strategically in big anison/idol concerts if you’re a guy, because due to the gender imbalance, male toilets are under quite some pressure, and a visit can get very long simply due to the waiting times.
+Using the toilet is definitely a thing to approach strategically in big anison/idol concerts if you’re a guy, because due to the gender imbalance, male toilets are under quite some pressure and a visit can get very long simply due to the waiting times.
 Seems to be significantly more relaxed for girls, though.
 Underground also had vending machines, so I bought an additional 500 ml bottle of water, even though I already had one—to be sure.
-One more note would be that there were also convenience stores and food places underground, so those are a further lunch option if the food court options seem lacking.
+One more note would be that there are also convenience stores and food places underground, so those are a further lunch option if the food court options seem lacking.
 Anyway, I was done here, so I was off to the venue.

 I made sure to enter the venue well on time, because I had read on Twitter that if you enter after 15, you might not make it to your seat by the start of the show at 16.
 Then again, my experience at an Aqours concert at a similarly sized venue later on begs to differ, but the takeaway should still be that it’s best not to leave entering to the last minute.
 The reason it takes time is that thousands of people are going in at the same time, and the staff has to check everyone’s tickets.
 Even something simple and fast takes time when it’s thousands being bottlecapped at the gates.